exiang/remix-mantine/README.md

 node prisma/seed
 ```

+Every update to the database schema will required to repopulate the tables.
+Also not to forget restart the server with `npm run dev`.

+#### database editor
+a handy web base database viewer/editor
+`npx prisma studio`

 #### Pass state from parent to child in nested route:
 You can pass multiple state back and forth between nested route back and forth by using `useOutletContext()`.